tezz-dev/RollDiceApp/README.md

 If you get the solution, either email it to me at 1ms18is117@gmail.com or send it through whatsapp no. +91 861 89 83 585

+To do :
+1. Fix the bug
+2. Add inner stroke to each side of the die
+3. Roll button to arbitrarily roll the die and get a result
+4. Improve the roll animation
+5?
+Multiple dice?
+6?
+Dealer v/s user : If the user wins +1, if the dealer wins -1